CameronD73/529renew/README.md

 ## Settings

 The settings can be viewed and changed in a popup window by clicking on the 529Renew icon on the toolbar in the top right, near the extension button.
+The settings are  stored/retrieved across sessions via code attached to the "529 Results" tab, so make sure it is open.
 You should review the settings before you start collecting triangulation data.

 Setting changes are saved when you exit a settings input selector (click somewhere else, or press the tab key).